harrisj/anon-voucher/views/index.markdown

 - There is no authentication/authorization in this implementation
 - Code could be better organized into the MVC pattern
+- HTMX usage feels like it could be improved to be less hackish
 - This system would use a persistent data store for messages, etc.

 What this doesn't include, but which could be part of a production implementation: